scikit-hep/boost-histogram/README.md

 ## Installation

 This library is under development, but you can install directly from github if you would like.
 You need a C++14 compiler and Python 2.7--3.7.
+Boost 1.70 is not required or needed (this only depends on included header-only dependencies).
 All the normal best-practices for Python apply; you should be in a virtual environment, otherwise add `--user`, etc.

 ```bash